Do you sometimes feel defeminized by cancer? Talk about a loaded question, right?

 Throughout my life, I have always felt pretty good about myself.
 I have always had, more or less, a positive self-image.
-Now body image, that’s another ballgame.
-So I was thinking, has this really changed since before cancer?
+Body image — now, that’s a little trickier.

 Yes, it has.

 Before cancer, I used to feel pretty confident about how I looked too.
 I was far from totally pleased about my looks, of course, but I felt mostly okay about my appearance.
 These days this is not the case.
 This is in large part due to cancer treatment, NOT normal aging.
 It bugs the heck out of me when I hear that this is all normal aging, by the way.
 That is BS.

 These days when fully dressed, I look alright.
 No one would know by looking at me I’ve had my breasts amputated, and no, I don’t think that’s being dramatic.
 That’s how it feels even though technically amputations only refer to limbs, fingers and such.